Medically reviewed by Dr. Tom Biernacki, DPM

 The Good News: Michigan Has Excellent Podiatric Care

 Michigan is home to some outstanding podiatry.
 At Balance Foot & Ankle Specialists, we’ve built our practice around the specific foot health needs of southeastern Michigan residents — from factory workers to trail hikers, from young athletes to senior diabetic patients.
-With offices in Howell and Bloomfield Hills, we serve all of Livingston and Oakland Counties.
+With offices in Howell and Bloomfield Township, we serve all of Livingston and Oakland Counties.

 Schedule Your Michigan Foot Health Assessment